 Originally qualified as a mechanical engineer, I trained in consumer durables manufacturing and materials information systems before starting to develop my specialism for glass as a designer in industry.
 I have led façade engineering and structural glass projects in many parts of the world for over 25 years in Arup, involving advances in capability and knowledge.
 I have authored numerous papers and publications on engineering with glass, describing prize-winning projects and novel concepts.
 My current work is focussed on closing the loop of materials use in construction, including an industry collaboration on the use of force-sensitive robotics in recovery of glass.

-Over the last six years I have been collaborating with artist Wayne Binitie and the British Antarctic Survey, applying my expertise in glass to using Antarctic ice within art installations to communicate the effects of climate change.
+Over the last six years I have been collaborating with artist Wayne Binitie and the British Antarctic Survey, applying my expertise in glass to using Antarctic ice within art installations – such as Ice Floor and Polar Zero – to communicate the effects of climate change.

 Since its foundation I have been a Fellow of the Society of Façade Engineering, in which capacity I am contributing to the UK Construction Industry Council working group of engineers addressing competence in response to the Hackitt Report.